cdijkstra/Blog/_posts/2021-05-22-Azure-Cli-Querying-Tips.md

 ```
 availableNonpreviewUpgrades=`az aks get-upgrades -g <rg-name> -n <aks-name> --query controlPlaneProfile.upgrades[?isPreview==null].kubernetesVersion -o tsv`
 ```
-and post the available upgrades with
+and we can now display the available upgrades with something along the lines of
 ```
 echo "Available upgrades for AKS: $availableNonpreviewUpgrades"
 ```
-Other useful output formats for Azure CLI commands are
-* `table`,
-* `none` (for debugging purposes if you only want to be informed about warnings/errors),
-* perhaps you'll even use `yaml` on a casual Friday.